Detailed Business Analyst’s Job Description

 2. clarifying doubts and questions

-3. resolving any ambiguity around the requirements and attaining clear consensus
+3. resolving any ambiguity around the requirements and attaining a clear consensus

 4. keeping everybody in the loop about any changes and amendments